-Not only does it need to be glued on by hand but it must be glued on correctly.
-For example, if required, every piece must line up and be extremely straight and in the correct position.
-When you look at a mother of pearl item and you see all the small pieces, you need to realize that every single small piece of the mother of pearl has required hand labor.
+It needs to be glued on by hand, but it must be glued on correctly.
+For example, every piece must line up and be highly straight and in the correct position if required.
+When you look at a mother of pearl item and see all the small pieces, you need to realize that every single small piece of the mother of pearl has required hand labor.

-The mother of pearl shell will naturally come in a variety of colors.
-Here are the basic colors of the mother of pearl shells:
+The mother of pearl shells will naturally come in a variety of colors.
+Here are the primary colors of the mother of pearl shells:

 - White – The white shell is one of the more common shells.
-Some of the white can almost have a golden kind of tones to them.
+Some of the white can almost have a golden tone to them.

-- Pink – This is similar to a pink pearl, and the color of these shells are predominately pink.
+- Pink – This is similar to a pink pearl, and the color of these shells is predominately pink.

-- Abalone – Abaolojne color is the more difficult to find so it can be the most expensive for the mother of pearl but it does give a very nice color combination.
+- Abalone – Abalone color is the more difficult to find, so it can be the most expensive for the pearl mother, but it gives a lovely color combination.

-- Dyed – Just like we have dyed some horn, we can also dye mother of pearl to some of the basic colors as blue, red, orange or green.
+- Dyed – Like we have dyed some horns, we can also dye the mother of pearl to some of the primary colors such as blue, red, orange, or green.

 When looking to design or place the mother of pearl on a product, there are a few rules that should be remembered:

-- Mother of Pearl is a natural material – Mother of pearl is a natural material.
+- Mother of Pearl Is A Natural Material – Mother of pearl is a natural material.
 Because it is a natural material, there will be variations in the product itself.
-Meaning that not every white piece will be 100% white, or every pink piece will be exactly the same color pink.
-We try to match up the colors as much as we can for our products but the mother of pearl is still a natural material.
+This means that not every white piece will be 100% white, or every pink piece will be the same color pink.
+We try to match up the colors as much as possible for our products, but the mother of pearl is still a natural material.

-- Larger mother of pearl pieces do best on flat surfaces. – The larger the mother of pearl piece, the better it is to secure the piece on a flat surface.
-The reason is that the mother of pearl piece is relatively flat.
-If the surface is round you can still use the mother of pearl material but instead of the large pieces of mother of pearl, the pieces then should be smaller.
+- Larger Mother of Pearl Pieces Do Best On Flat Surfaces. – The more significant the mother of pearl piece, the better it is to secure the piece on a flat surface.
+The reason is that the mother of the pearl piece is relatively flat.
+If the surface is round, you can still use the mother of pearl material, but instead of the large pieces of mother of pearl, the pieces should be smaller.

 The mother of pearl is a very versatile yet natural product.
-Not only does it have some wonderful natural properties that make it very durable, but it is also beautiful.
+It has some wonderful natural properties that make it very durable, but it is also beautiful.

 What is the difference between a pearl and a mother of pearl?

-Both a pearl and the mother of pearl is formed by the oyster and on the oyster shell.
-The main difference is that the pearl is formed because some kind of foreign object as a speck of sand gets into the oyster and this irritation of the sand speck causes the oyster to form a round case around the foreign object, which we call a natural pearl.
-This pearl will rise up form the shell of the oyster.
+A pearl and the mother of pearl are formed by the oyster and on the oyster shell.
+The main difference is that the pearl is formed because some foreign object as a speck of sand, gets into the oyster and this irritation of the sand speck causes the oyster to form a round case around the foreign object we call a natural pearl.
+This pearl will rise to form the shell of the oyster.
 The mother of pearl material is on the inner shell of the oyster itself.

 How can you tell if the mother of pearl material is real?

-Once it has been placed on an object it can be hard to know f the material is real or plastic.
-But the real mother of pearl is not that easy to copy into plastic due to the iridescent properties of the pearl itself.
+Once it has been placed on an object, it can be hard to know f the material is accurate or plastic.
+But the birth mother of pearl is not that easy to copy into plastic due to the iridescent properties of the pearl itself.
 But the easiest way to tell if the mother of pearl is real is to look at the material itself.
-Each piece should not be perfect, in that there will be some variations in color and texture.
-A natural mother of pearl will have some variation due to the fact the material is natural.
+Each piece should not be perfect in that there will be some variations in color and texture.
+A natural mother of pearl will have some variation because the material is natural.

 Are Abalones shells the same as the mother of pearl shells?

 We classify Abalone as part of the mother of pearl shells as the manufacturing of Abalone shells in home decor products is the same as the mother of pearl shells production.
-The shell would be cut, glued and treated the same as the mother of pearl shells.
-The main difference is this is a different type of species and so the shells they produce have a slightly different look to them.
+The shell would be cut, glued, and treated the same as the mother of pearl shells.
+The main difference is that this is a different type of species, so the shells they produce have a slightly different look.
 The Abalone shell does not often produce a pearl inside its shell.